 “Are people more likely to sort through their physical mail than their email, where they can simply select and delete?” continues John.
 “The very fact that email has revolutionised marketing could make direct mail work to your advantage because tactically you’re competing in a different arena.”

 The figures speak for themselves, according to Royal Mail statistics.
 Over 20 million adults take action as a result of the direct mail they receive.

 The research specialists at FastMAP report that nine out of ten people open their direct mail.
 How this mail is packaged and presented can really help encourage this.

 “The physical nature of direct mail means you can be inventive with your marketing, whether it’s the use of colour, graphics or fonts to intrigue or prompt recognition,” John states.
 “Direct mail is open to experimentation in the form of bulkier, more substantial packaging, and including freebies such as stickers or pens.”

 “Marketing is about standing out from the competition and direct mail offers plenty of opportunity to do this”

 Trust and Getting Inside the Front Door

-“A strong sales approach is one that connects powerfully and personally with your prospect”
+“A strong sales approach is one that connects powerfully and personally with your prospect,” John explains.

-“It’s to do with timing,” Darren explains.
 “The chances are the person opening your direct mail will do so when they get home and they have the time to do so.
-This is the perfect opportunity for you to appeal to them, to talk directly to them and capture their train of thought.”
+This is the perfect opportunity for you to appeal to them, to talk directly to them and capture their train of thought”

-We can see that there’s also the whole issue of trust here.
-With regular hacking stories making the headlines, how much more reassuring is direct communication using mail?
-You’re not asking anyone to click on a link to find out more, or to give up any personal information electronically.
+“There’s the whole issue of trust here,” suggests John.
+“How much more reassuring is direct communication using mail?
+You’re not asking anyone to click on a link to find out more, or to give up any personal information electronically.”